Kot Engenharia

 In the case of welded tanks, which make up practically all large tanks, dents can be caused by residual stresses due to the welding manufacturing process.

-The process of manufacturing the side by forming adds high residual stresses.
-Originally, the rolled sheet used for the side is flat, cut into a rectangular shape, and is forced during manufacture into the radius of the tank, being welded all the way around in the desired final position.
-In this case, the tendency of the plate is to return to its original flat shape, which adds compressive stress to the side and can result in localized dents.
-In tanks with a smaller radius, the plates are usually calendered beforehand, reducing residual compression stresses.
+In addition, the manufacturing process of the sidewall by forming adds high residual stresses.
+Originally, the rolled sheet used for the sidewall is flat, cut into a rectangular shape, and is forced during manufacturing to the radius of the tank, being welded around the entire contour in the desired final position.
+As a result, the sheet tends to return to its original flat shape, which adds compressive stresses to the sidewall and can result in localized dents.
+In tanks with a smaller radius, the sheets are usually pre-calendered, reducing residual compressive stresses.

-The weld bead adds local rigidity to the plate, both geometrically, due to the thickness of the weld reinforcement, and from the point of view of mechanical strength, since the deposited material has greater strength than the base metal.
-Following this reasoning, the preferred place for dents to appear is in the middle of the sheet, given the greater rigidity provided by the weld beads on the contour of the sheet.
+The weld bead adds local rigidity to the sheet, both geometrically, due to the thickness of the weld reinforcement, and from the point of view of mechanical strength, since the deposited material has greater strength than the base metal.
+Therefore, following this reasoning, the preferred location for dents to appear is in the middle of the sheets, given the greater rigidity provided by the weld beads around the contour of the sheet.

-Dents and other damage to the side can also be caused by the start/stop forces of mechanical drives in the case of process tanks, so the static check becomes particularly important for these loading cases.
+Additionally, dents and other damage to the side can also be caused by the starting/stopping forces of mechanical drives in the case of process tanks, making static verification particularly important for these loading cases.

 Figure 3 - Large process tank with dents in the side.